LEConger/OT-MinMax-GradientFlow/README.md

 ## Citation

-(Update once on arXiv) If you use this code in your research, please cite our paper:
+If you use this code in your research, please cite our paper:
   ```
-@article{conger2024_pde_sls,
+@article{conger2025_minmaxOT,
-  title={Convex Constrained Controller Synthesis for Evolution Equations},
+  title={Computing Optimal Transport Plans via Min-Max Gradient Flows},
-  author={Conger, Lauren and Leeman, Antoine P. and Hoffmann Franca},
+  author={Conger, Lauren and Hoffmann Franca and Baptista Ricardo and Mazumdar Eric},
-  journal={arXiv preprint 2410.02658},
+  journal={arXiv preprint 2504.16890},
-  year={2024}
+  year={2025}
 }
 ```